 1. How can you write fables now?
 Aren't fables supposed to be old?

 MH True, we've been writing fables in virtually every culture for 3,000 years.
 But each era needs its own.

 Aesop's 6th-century B.C.
 Greece was brutal and corrupt, and a woman couldn't own a donkey, let alone a company.

 Jean de la Fontaine, in 17th-century France, nailed absolute social and economic power in a monarchy.
 Might makes right.

 In the 20th century, James Thurber fought the Battle of the Sexes before we redrew the battle lines.
 George Orwell's Animal Farm shaped history by exposing Communism's downside.

-But in the 21st century, women have rights, America's trying to make a democracy work, and we face new climate, health, and economic challenges.
+But in the 21st century, women have rights; America's trying to make a democracy work; and we face new climate, health, and economic challenges.
 Our fables must explore 21st-century issues.
-We need our own Aesop.
+We're using new fables.